 The downtown Glen Rock area is on the National Historic Registry.
 The town and surrounding area is steeped in nearly 200 years of history.
-Home to the Glen Rock Carol Singers, major hub in train history, other historic significance Click here for a list of links to historic web sites of the Glen Rock area.
-As the oldest building in Glen Rock, the Mill is steeped in historic event.
-From it’s construction in 1837 until the turn of the 20th century, the Mill functioned as a saw and woolen mill.
-In the past 25 years, the Mill was transformed into a full service Inn.
+Home to the Glen Rock Carol Singers, and once a major hub in train history, as well as boasting other historic significance, click here for a fascinating resource about the Glen Rock area.
+As the oldest building in Glen Rock, the Glen Rock Mill Inn is steeped in history.
+From i’s construction in 1837 until the turn of the 20th century, the Mill functioned as a working saw, woolen, and grist mill.
+In the past 25 years, the Mill was transformed into a full service upscale historic restaurant and inn.

 1837 until the turn of the century

 In 1832, Simon Koller built a water powered sawmill on the current spot occupied by The Glen Rock Mill Inn.
 The spillway to the race created a 15 foot waterfall whose roar could be heard all over the Glen for 101 years until the flood of 1933 destroyed the dam.

 In 1837, William Heathcote, the founder of Glen Rock purchased the sawmill.
 A native of Cheshire England, he migrated to Pennsylvania in 1826 and for 10 years operated woolen mills in Chester County.
 Upon purchase of Koller’s farm, he married Simon Koller’s daughter and began building a brick woolen mill on the foundation of the then abandoned saw mill.
 The building is the present day Glen Rock Mill Inn.
 He installed a 10 foot water wheel and by 1839 began the manufacture of woolens.
 He sold building lots off the farm and a small hamlet began developing around the woolen mill.